arkovia/acts/energy-act.md

 **Section 3: Interpretation & Definitions**

-Fossil Fuel(s)
-    Referring to petrol/gasoline, diesel, oil, and coal.
+**Fossil Fuel(s):** Referring to petrol/gasoline, diesel, oil, and coal.
 Natural gas is excluded from the definition.

-Renewable Energy
-    Referring to energy sources that can be replaced within a human lifetime.
-For example, solar, tidal, geothermal, and wind
-    are renewable energies.
+**Renewable Energy:** Referring to energy sources that can be replaced within a human lifetime.
+For example, solar, tidal, geothermal, and wind are renewable energies.

 Interpretation videos are planned on being made for videos and court cases pending.